sotsera/sotsera.blazor.logging/README.md

 # Sotsera.Blazor.Logging

-Blazor interop for the brower's console apis.
+Blazor interop for the browser's console APIs.

 It is a very simple ILogger implementation tied with a custom configuration source to allow the minimum LogLevel to be changed at runtime.